 National Weather Service Technical Weather Forecasting

-The problem I have with forecasts you get in the majority of weather apps or TV forecasts is that they typically focus on an area, often a city, that is close to weather measuring devices.
+The problem I have with forecasts you get in most weather apps or TV forecasts is that they typically focus on an area, often a city.
 When the terrain is more complicated, as with hills and mountains, additional factors get involved like wind direction, convection and temperature change at various altitudes.

 When planning a hike in a hilly or mountainous region, I have found it most useful to go right to where many weather forecasts get their information: the National Weather Service.
 There you can find detailed descriptions of what is happening with the weather and the data they are using for their forecasts.

-If you plan on using their website, go to National Weather Service Regional Headquarters Central Region Headquarters
+If you plan on using their website, go to National Weather Service National Headquarters Site